 “Don’t judge a book by its cover.”
 Well, in this case, people will judge your pillar content offer by its cover!
 Make sure you create a cover that’s both visually appealing and fits in with your brand style guide.

 - Make the title easy to read

-- Feature an image
+- Feature an eye-catching and relevant image

 11. Format your content offer into a PDF